markuskimius/pinchpan2/README.md

   * `.detail.ctrlKey` : `true` if the Ctrl key is pressed during the event, `false` otherwise.
   * `.detail.metaKey` : `true` if the Meta key is pressed during the event, `false` otherwise.
   * `.detail.shiftKey`: `true` if the Shift key is pressed during the event, `false` otherwise.

+## Options

+`options` is an object that may specify zero or more of the following:

+  * `.preventDefault`: Set this value to false to not preventDefault from propagating.
+By default, preventDefault is set to true by the underlying events used by the pinchpan2 library.
+  * `.zoomFactor`: Set this value to how quickly or slowly the zoom should effect.
+The default is 1.0.

 ## Example